+For more information, contact: WAYNE TRUSSELL

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
-Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
+Maximum Contaminant Level (MCL): The highest

+level of a contaminant that is allowed in drinking

+water.
+Primary MCLs are set as close to the PHGs (or

+MCLGs) as is economically and technologically

+feasible.
+Secondary MCLs are set to protect the odor,

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the U.S. Environmental Protection Agency (USEPA).
+Maximum Contaminant Level Goal (MCLG): The

-Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency.
+level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs are set by the U.S. Environmental Protection Agency contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the